enricobottazzi/halo2-fibonacci-ex/README.md

         let config = ConcreteCircuit::configure(&mut cs);
 ```

+The process look like:

+**key gen time**

+- create a circuit instance
+- define the constraint system by calling `configure`
+- `synthesize` runs ignoring witness assignment

+**proving time**

+- the prover receives a circuit instance
+- The prover assign the values inside the circuit by calling `synthesize`

 Q: What does pub a and pub b mean inside our MyCircuit struct?

 A: There are just two fields assigned to the circuit struct.
 The pub is a rust keyword that allows you to access the field from outside the struct.
 These 2 fields are the used inside the `assign_first_row` method to set the first row of the circuit.
 The other rows of the circuit are computed starting from the first row using the `assign_row` method.